kherud/java-llama.cpp/README.md

 3. [Android](#importing-in-android)

 > [!NOTE]
-> Now  with Llama 3 support
+> Now with support for Llama 3, Phi-3, and flash attention

 ## Quick Start